junxit/us-congress-bills-115/bill.md

 ---
 legis-num: H.R.
 1872
 congress: 115th CONGRESS
-session: 1st Session
+session: 2d Session
 chamber: IN THE HOUSE OF REPRESENTATIVES
 ---

 # H.R.
 1872

-> To promote access for United States officials, journalists, and other citizens to Tibetan areas of the People’s Republic of China, and for other purposes.
+> To promote access for United States diplomats and other officials, journalists, and other citizens to Tibetan areas of the People’s Republic of China, and for other purposes.

 ## § 1.
 Short title

-This Act may be cited as the “Reciprocal Access to Tibet Act of 2017”.
+This Act may be cited as the “Reciprocal Access to Tibet Act of 2018”.

 ## § 2.
 Findings

 Congress finds the following:

-- **(1)** The Government of the People's Republic of China does not grant United States officials, journalists, and other citizens access to China on a basis that is reciprocal to the access that the Government of the United States grants Chinese officials, journalists, and citizens.
+- **(1)** The Government of the People’s Republic of China does not grant United States diplomats and other officials, journalists, and other citizens access to China on a basis that is reciprocal to the access that the Government of the United States grants Chinese diplomats and other officials, journalists, and citizens.
 - **(2)** The Government of China imposes greater restrictions on travel to Tibetan areas than to other areas of China.
 - **(3)** Officials of China have stated that Tibet is open to foreign visitors.
 - **(4)** The Government of China is promoting tourism in Tibetan areas, and at the Sixth Tibet Work Forum in August 2015, Premier Li Keqiang called for Tibet to build “major world tourism destinations”.